A Idioms

 - after the regular closing or finishing time

-The library has a place to leave books after hours.
+Our library has a place to return books after hours.

 after the fact

-Although the man said he was sorry, it was after the fact and he had already caused a big problem.
+The man said that he was sorry but it was after the fact.
+He had already caused many problems.

 against one's will